ysfhtxn/Composite-Hedges-Nanopores/README.md

 $ cd CHN_invitro && python encode.py
 ```

 In order to reproduce the decoding of sequencing data, it must first be downloaded from the sequence read archive.
-The sequencing .fastq data has been deposited in the CNSA (https://db.cngb.org/cnsa/) of the CNGBdb with accession CNP0005551.
+The sequence data generated in this study also have been deposited in the sequence read archive with code SRR30397784 under Bioproject PRJNA1150371 and can be accessed without restriction.

 ```bash
 $ cd CHN_invitro && python mapping.py && python readsdic_gen.py && python seq_grouping.py && python decode.py